• Skip to main content

 • 10 Days after Christmas

-To use this logic you need to clear any data from the Date field and type your new entry.
+To use this logic, you must clear any data from the Date field and type your new entry.
 When you press the Tab key to go to the next field, Microsoft Outlook will convert your date entry.

-In the example below, I’ve entered “last Tue of the year”.
-I’m not restricted to the Start date as I could just as easily typed that into the End date field.
+In the example below, I’ve entered “last Tue of the year.”
+I’m not restricted to the Start date, as I could just as easily type that into the End date field.
 You’ll also see that I shortened Tuesday to Tue.
 Outlook didn’t care.

 While Outlook may do wonders with its’ natural language processing, it’s not perfect.
-The problem isn’t with the translation, but using this smart logic in both the Start date and Due date on a task.
-For example, if I entered in 3w in my Due date for a task, it computes correctly.
+The problem isn’t with the translation but with using this smart logic in both the Start date and Due date on a task.
+For example, it computes correctly if I enter 3w in my task Due date.

-However, if I then decide I want to have my Start date to be in 2 weeks, my original Due date shifts when I hit Tab.
+However, if I decide to have my Start date be in 2 weeks, my original Due date shifts when I hit Tab.

 Reminder Shortcuts